 This Hokkaido cheese tarts recipe makes truly delicious and creamy cheese tarts.
-Baked as small, hand-held crisp and buttery tart shells with a perfect balance of sweet, slightly tangy and savory creamy cheese filling, these cheese tarts make perfect treats for parties and as desserts.
+Baked into small, hand-held crisp and buttery tart shells with a perfect balance of sweet, slightly tangy and savory creamy cheese filling, these cheese tarts make perfect treats for parties and are great as desserts too.

 Crust